 In addition, we may initiate legal action against any person who fails to comply with a property standards order.
 The maximum fine for non-compliance with a property standards order is $25,000 for an individual and $50,000 for a corporation.

-Note: Any individual who brings to the City’s attention a potential property standards or debris by-law violation must be willing to leave their name, address and/or phone number, otherwise the matter will not be investigated.
+Note: Any individual who brings to the City’s attention a potential property standards by-law violation must be willing to leave their name, address, and phone number, otherwise the matter will not be investigated.